 9. Being transparent

 In the context of Project Management, transparency is about building a system where all the relevant information about the project can be reached by every member of the team easily.
-It involves regular reporting of the progress of the project to all the interested parties including the stakeholders and the customers.
+It involves regular reporting of the project's progress to all the interested parties including the stakeholders and the customers.
 Certainly, the main stakeholders won't need a minute-by-minute account of the project.
 The need to be provided with the progress report of the major aspects of the project.
 Building transparency in the project is not all that difficult.
 It is made easier if the right type of Project Management software is used.
 Project transparency helps everyone to see the big picture.
 Project data is made available to the entire team and increases collaboration.
-So, creating reports, and updates, and continuously tracking the progress of the project is the key to keeping everyone informed.
+So, creating reports and updates and continuously tracking the progress of the project is the key to keeping everyone informed.
 Being transparent improves the results both for the team and the project.

 So, these are the main Project Management principles and methodologies that need to be followed to ensure the success of any project.
 There are many more principles but these form the crux of successful Project Management.
 These Project Management principles could be your stepping stone to a successful career as a Project Manager.
 Maintaining clarity in every area of Project Management and prioritizing rightly will go a long way in ensuring the smooth management of the project.
 These principles are a guide to success if applied correctly.